wirtes/music_library_cover_scanner/README.md

 - Finds album directories missing `cover.jpg`
 - Extracts embedded artwork from audio tags into `cover.jpg`
 - Reports directories that have neither `cover.jpg` nor embedded artwork
+- Downloads artwork for albums with no `album.jpg`, no `cover.jpg`, and no embedded artwork
 - Supports dry-run mode to preview actions without writing files
 - Works recursively from a root music directory